KailasMahavarkar/rustbox/docs/docs/resource-control-usage.md

 ### Compatibility

-- These flags are compatible with all existing mini-isolate functionality
+- These flags are compatible with all existing rustbox functionality
 - If no override flags are specified, the isolate instance's original limits apply
 - Override flags only affect the single execution, not the persistent isolate configuration
 - Flags can be used individually or in combination